 Whippet Health Problems

-The whippet has a shorter life expectancy at 10-13 years and is prone to a few other health problems:
+The whippet has a shorter life expectancy of 10-13 years and is prone to a few other health problems:

-- Megaoesophagus – Can lead to the regurgitation of food – it’s a condition to do with the esophagus, which increases the risk of the dog inhaling food into their lungs.
+- Megaoesophagus – Can lead to the regurgitation of food – it’s a condition to do with the esophagus, which increases the risk of the dog inhaling food into its lungs.

 - Canine hypothyroidism – An underproduction of the necessary thyroid hormones.

 - Canine cutaneous histiocytoma – A type of cancer.

 - Cushing’s disease – A condition caused by excessive production of cortisol.